CMecrow/CM-Project-1/README.md

 #### CSS -
 No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
 ### Accessibility
-I confirmed the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools /* Screenshot of lighthouse */
+I confirmed the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.
+/* Screenshot of lighthouse */

 ### Unfixed Bugs